 NetEnt offer a reasonably small, but growing range of blackjack tables all streamed from their dealer studio in Malta.
+The range expanded considerably with the launch of their revamped studio.

 Other key aspects of Netent’s live blackjack are set out below.